wozo/Leaflet-Maps-Marker/readme.txt

 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.6)
 * OPTIMIZED: javascript variable definitions for wms layers and custom overlays get added to sourcecode only when they are active on the current map
 * BUGFIX: legend link for WMS layer did not work
+* BUGFIX: links in panel had a border with some templates

 = v1.5 - 09.02.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.5)